Exact values for unbalanced Zarankiewicz numbers: Preliminaries for Theorems and

 Note that $G'_t$ is $F$-divisible since $G'$ was.
 Also, $G'_t$ is a (simple) graph by the definition of $G'_0,\ldots,G'_t$ and the fact that $t = |E(C')|$, Finally, by the definitions of $G'_0,\ldots,G'_t$ and $S_0,\ldots,S_{t-1}$, we have that

 So $G'_t$ has an $F$-decomposition by the definition of $\gamma_1$ and the proof is complete. \end{proof}

-We can easily extend this result to cover cases where $\l$ is not fixed if we strengthen the condition on minimum degree to a condition on minimum $\l$-neighbourhood size.
+We can easily extend this result to cover cases where $\l$ is not fixed by strengthening the condition on minimum degree to a condition on minimum $\l$-neighbourhood size.
 This will be sufficient for our purposes.

 \begin{lemma} Let $F$ be a graph.
 There is a positive constant $\gamma=\gamma(F)$ and an integer $M=M(F)$ such that, for all integers $m>M$ and $\lambda \geq 1$, each $F$-divisible $\l$-linear multigraph $G$ of order $m$ such that $|N^\l_G(x)| \geq (1-\gamma) m$ for each $x \in V(G)$ has an $F$-decomposition. \end{lemma}